papersubmissionarch-lgtm/QAF-Representation/README.md

 7. Run the Dynamo graph.
 8. Review the numerical output and any graphical verification geometry generated in the Revit viewport.

-### Using the Scripts with Another Revit Model

-1. Create or identify the façade components required by the selected QAF procedure.
-2. Bind the required shared parameters to the relevant Revit categories.
-3. Assign the appropriate `TypeOfComponent` value to each component type.
-4. Assign the required level, symmetry, and decomposition parameters.
-5. Create a dedicated view named `QAFs Representation`.
-6. Isolate the target façade and its associated components in this view.
-7. Open and run the relevant Dynamo script.
-8. Check intermediate graphical outputs before interpreting the final metric value.

 The supplied scripts assume the modelling and classification conventions described above.
 Application to models using different categories, parameter names, units, or modelling strategies may require modification of the element-selection and parameter-retrieval nodes.

 ## Computational Outputs